adept-rug-hens/sumo-dm-template/README.md

 yext accounts create -u development
 ```

 Note the returned id, and call `yext init -u development`, choose `Create new credential`, and paste in the id where prompted.
+Confirm that the account has
+a name like `Test Account`, and authorize when prompted.
+You now have a blank account configured!

 The directory config can be found at `resources/default/pages/directory-manager/base-dm-config.json`.
 Feel free to modify it if you have certain properties you
 want to test.